Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Summary and Conclusions

 The resultant optimal trajectories were implemented to a moving sensor and their performances of scalar source estimation were quantitively evaluated.
 It was found that the estimation performance of the single sensor moving along the optimal trajectory is drastically improved from that of a stationary sensor, and almost similar to that of 17 stationary sensors.
 Systematic optimizations with the different weighting coefficients in the cost functional imply that the ratio $\epsilon$ between the fluctuation and the mean of the sensitivity, i.e., the adjoint scalar field at the source location, is a primary factor in deciding the estimation performance.
 Therefore, we also introduced the new cost functional~(\ref{alter_costfunc}) which includes $\epsilon$ only.
 It was found that the optimal sensor trajectory under the new cost functional yields essentially the same performance as that under the original cost functional with the best combination of the weighting coefficients for the three components.
 The advantage of the second cost functional is that there is no adjusting parameter.
 It was also shown that the optimal sensor trajectory is effective in a wide range of the pulsating frequencies.

 The present results support that maximizing the sensor sensitivity with less fluctuation is a promising strategy for optimizing a sensor trajectory.
 It could be easily extended to find the optimal arrangement of stationary sensors and also optimization of the trajectories of multiple moving sensors.
 In the present study, it is assumed that the location of the scalar source is known.
-The localization of a steady scalar source with stationary sensors based on the adjoint-based approach is discussed in a recent study \citet{Qi2018}, and it is interesting to consider how these techniques can be further extended for localizing a scalar source with a moving sensor.
+The localization of a steady scalar source with stationary sensors based on the adjoint-based approach is discussed in a recent study \citep{Wang2019}, and it is interesting to consider how these techniques can be further extended for localizing a scalar source with a moving sensor.

 Finally, the present study assumes that the complete information of the spatio-temporal evolution of the velocity field is available.
 Since this scenario is unrealistic, it is important to take into account the uncertainty of the velocity field and evaluate its impact on the performance of scalar source estimation.
+Another issue is that the present approach requires iterations of adjoint and extra-adjoint computations, and therefore it is still difficult to apply to on-line optimization of a sensor trajectory in real experiments.
+Therefore, it is desirable to extract a simple rule of sensor movement based on the local measurements from the obtained optimal sensor trajectory.
 These issues remain to be addressed in future work.